Raising Aces: Coach Pete’s Guide to Empowering Tennis Parents (Part 3)

-Even as you encourage them, connect them with perhaps multiple coaches, spend lots of money on coaching, training, tournaments, and travel, you as the parent have to be the leader in maintaining that perspective for your tennis-playing child and everyone else in your family.
+Even as you encourage them, connect them with perhaps multiple coaches, spend lots of money on coaching, training, tournaments, and travel, you have to be the leader in maintaining that perspective for your tennis-playing child and everyone else in your family.

-There are 2 messages you can give that flesh that out, that your tennis-playing child, and your family, are more than tennis:
+There are 2 messages you can give that flesh out that your tennis-playing child, and your family, are more than tennis: